tabler/tabler/src/pages/_docs/buttons.md

 {% endcapture %}
 {% include example.html code=code %}

-Use the `.text-center` or the `.text-right` modifiers to change the buttons' alignment and place them where they suit best.
+Use the `.text-center` or the `.text-end` modifiers to change the buttons' alignment and place them where they suit best.

 {% capture code %}
 <div class="btn-list justify-content-center">